ztl8702/polycalc/README.md

 ```

 ## Future Plans
- - Computaion of properties of a polynomial
+ - Computation of properties of a polynomial
- - Division
+ - Computation of Division
+ - Mobile app

 ## Author